-“Wh-Wh-What the—” Monica held what remained with her left hand, screaming in pure agony.
+“Wh-Wh-What the—” Monica held the wound with her opposite hand, screaming in pure agony.
 “What the fuck did you do!?”
 Her shrieks permeated throughout Prelude—everyone looking on in horror.

 “Ale-Alexa… der… Strauss!!”
-Monica flung her right hand at the boy, fully intent on destroying him with the link that had been established.
+Monica motioned her left hand toward the boy, fully intent on destroying him with the link that had been established.

 This was a mistake.
 Without moving a muscle—for a second time—Alexander erased her arm with a blinding pink flash of light.

 “…just… how could you…” Monica could not release her voice anymore.
 The pain was far too intense for her to handle.
 Her armless body collapsed onto the ground in front of Alexander.

 “Sorry.
 When ya became a threat, I had to take action.
 Ya see—this world needs me.
 Right now… my Psycho Matter is the only thing that can potentially stop that man.
 Yeah… that very man you look up to.
 If you honestly thought ya could impress the guy—well—ya very well could.”